voitta-ai/voitta-example/README.md

 The `voitta.yaml` file contains the configuration for the Voitta router, including the URL for the filesystem server.

+## Development Environment

+This project supports two development environments:

+1. **Development Environment**: Uses your local voitta implementation for development
+2. **Testing Environment**: Uses the PyPI version of voitta for testing

+For detailed information about setting up and using these environments, see the [docs/development.md](docs/development.md) file.

+Quick start:
+- Use the VS Code workspace: `code voitta-workspace.code-workspace`
+- Or use the shell scripts: `./dev.sh` (development) or `./test.sh` (testing)

 ## License

 MIT